 The JNB detection task is actually not easy.
 We compare our sparsity based method with other blur estimation approaches including [2, 19, 4, 31, 30, 23, 22] in (c)-(i).
-We either implement their methods or directly use public codes for fair comparison.
-Our method outperforms others significantly.
-All the results are normalized to [0, 1] for better comparison.
-In particular, the result of [4] in (c) is directional blur via local Fourier transform from a set of candidates.
-It shows directly applying local FFT is not discriminative for small blur.
+We either implement their methods or directly use public codes for comparison.
+Our method outperforms others.
+All the results are normalized to [0, 1].
+In particular, the method of [4] (result shown in (c)) is for directional blur via local Fourier transform from a set of candidates.
+It shows directly applying local FFT is not that discriminative for small blur.

 The methods of (d) and (e) estimate blur at strong edge regions, and then propagate them to get final results [2, 31].
 These methods rely on accurate estimate of edge blur.
 The Gaussian kernel and noise-free assumptions could be unsuitable when dealing with our problem.
 The background toy in (d) and the star region in (e) are not correctly labeled.
 The result of [30] is shown in (f).
-It provides more accurate estimate but computation is time consuming.
-Also graphcut optimization makes the final result only have a few discrete values.
+It provides reasonable estimate but computation is time consuming.
+Also graph-cut optimization makes the final result only have a few discrete values.